Policies and Procedures

 BAGS Spectator Policy:

-The following policy and rules will be enforced to protect the integrity and enjoyment of the round for all participants and to create a level playing field for all competitors while assisting in their development as junior golfers.
+With the exception of the better ball, matchplay events and the Tournement of Champions spectators are permitted on the golf course.
+However, the following policies and rules will be enforced to protect the integrity and enjoyment of the round for all participants and to create a level playing field for all competitors while assisting in their development as junior golfers.

 Minimum Distances & Prohibited areas: All spectators must remain on hole side paths a minimum of 50 yards ahead of all players at all times (In the absence of paths stay in the rough a minimum of 5 yards from the fairway line) and are prohibited from tees, fairways, greens (and greenside fringes), scoring & starting areas and rules situations.
 Penalty of breach of minimum distance rule: 1st offence –warning; 2nd offence –player will be deducted 10 points from the order of merit; 3rd offence –player will be deducted 20 points from the order of merit and spectator will be asked to leave the course.